thirdtruck/sweet-turnips/JOURNAL.md

 I can always implement these proto-games, including `bitter-turnips` itself, as `/examples`!
 Yeah, let's flip the script here and move `src/main.rs` into `examples/bitter-turnips.rs` or the like.

 Alright.
 Finally used a trait all my own.
 Also, I wonder how long the villager spawn event has been broken such that it ignores the cursor position ...

+# 08May2020

+Dabbling in refactors to divorce `bitter-turnips` from `ggez` in the hopes of (a) reducing compilation time with pre-compilation of `sweet-turnips` and (b) make it easier to replace `ggez` later if I can't fix the sprite rotation issues otherwise.